Why read Tusk?

 About me

 I am a professor in the Political Science Department and director of the Center on American Politics at the University of Denver.
 I’ve been at the university since 2004.
-I also do a lot of public facing work at places like Politico, the Los Angeles Times, the Denver Post, Mischiefs of Faction, and more.
+During the 2024-25 academic year, I am on sabbatical serving as the senior visiting scholar at the Center for the Study of Democratic Institutions at Vanderbilt University in Tennessee.
+I also do a lot of public facing work at places like Politico, the Los Angeles Times, the Denver Post, and more.
 I also tweet a lot.
 You can read more about my work on my website.

 My preferred style of political science research involves a number of different approaches, including interviews, historical readings, attending political events, as well as more quantitative studies of campaign finance patterns and voting behavior.
 I mainly focus on political parties, which are both everywhere and also tricky to study, since a lot of their most important functions are off the books.

-I grew up in Southern California, lived and worked for several years in Washington, DC, and now live in Denver, Colorado.
+I grew up in Southern California, lived and worked for several years in Washington, DC, and am now based in Denver, Colorado.
 I enjoy skiing, baking, and decorating cakes.

 Subscribe to Tusk